ethereumjs/ethereumjs-monorepo/packages/trie/examples/README.md

 await trie.put(Buffer.from('testKey0'), Buffer.from('testValue0'))
 await trie.put(Buffer.from('testKeyA'), Buffer.from('testValueA'))

-var node1 = await trie.findPath(Buffer.from('testKey')) // We retrieve the node at the "branching" off of the keys console.log('Node: ', node1.node) // A branch node!
+const node1 = await trie.findPath(Buffer.from('testKey')) // We retrieve the node at the "branching" off of the keys console.log('Node: ', node1.node) // A branch node!

 // RESULTS